Parallaxer/Parallaxer/README.md

 ## Overview

-*Parallax*, at least in the context of this framework, refers to change in a value that happens is relation to some other value.

-The purpose of **Parallaxer** is to provide a clean, declarative interface, simplifying the creation of these kinds of relationships.
+The purpose of **Parallaxer** is to provide a simple, declarative interface for establishing relationships between changing values in your application; use it to build delightful animations.

 ### Examples of parallax

 - Slow moving backdrops in a side scrolling video game.
 - Hour, minute and second hands on an analog watch.
 - A download progress indicator.
-- Something which hasn't been invented yet.
-Maybe you'll discover a use for Parallaxer.

 ### `ParallaxTransform`: